Little Fuzzy: Plot summary

-Sequels
+Sequels by Piper

-The second book, Fuzzy Sapiens, deals with the newly charterless Zarathustra Company and its gradual cooperation with the planet's new governor to ensure chaos does not take over the planet, while the Fuzzies attach themselves to individual human guardians including members of the Company staff.
+The book was followed by a sequel, Fuzzy Sapiens (original title The Other Human Race) published in 1964, the same year that Piper died by suicide.
+It deals with the newly charterless Zarathustra Company and its gradual cooperation with the planet's new governor to ensure chaos does not take over the planet, while the Fuzzies attach themselves to individual human guardians including members of the Company staff.
 Victor Grego, one of the villains of the first book and the manager of the CZC, finds a Fuzzy in his private apartment in the Company tower, adopts him, names him Diamond, and become a firm supporter of the Fuzzies.
 This enables the company to cooperate with the new planetary government headed up by naturalist Ben Rainsford and work with the Native Affairs Commission headed up by Jack Holloway.
 It becomes clear that criminals are using the irregular status of the government and of the company to attack it and steal sunstones.
 With the help of the Fuzzies, the thieves are thwarted.
 There is also further exploration into the biology of the Fuzzies, and it is established that the Fuzzies may be in a biological dead end, doomed to extinction without aid from the humans.

+In the wake of Piper's suicide, rumor spread of a lost "second sequel"; much later, Piper's lost manuscript was discovered.
+It was finally published in 1984 as Fuzzies and Other People.
+The plot involves Little Fuzzy himself beingseparated from Jack Holloway and introduces a band of Fuzzies led by Wise One to the combined society.
+It explores the deepening relationships between the characters already introduced in Piper's first two books, and shows how the Fuzzies fit in with the humans on Zarathustra.